rpuggaardrode/phonfeatures/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`phonfeatures` is an R package which allows user to efficiently add columns with articulatory features to existing data frames with phonetic characters using the function `add_features()`.
+`phonfeatures` is an R package which allows the user to efficiently add columns with articulatory features to existing data frames with phonetic characters using the function `add_features()`.

 The package provides several generic features for all regular IPA and X-SAMPA characters as well as for most diacritics.
 These generic features can be checked using the function `feature_lookup()`.
-The also provides functionality for changing the feature values of known characters with `feature_reassign()`, and for introducing unknown characters with `feature_assign()`.
+The package also provides functionality for changing the feature values of known characters with `feature_reassign()`, and for introducing unknown characters with `feature_assign()`.

 ## Installation